How to Study Medicine After Nursing?

 Nurses truly are the unsung heroes of the medical profession and the essential parts without which the entire medical system would fall apart within hours.
 Despite the ancient importance of nursing, it is often a stressful and ungrateful job, sometimes even more so than being a doctor.
 And while plenty of people are in love with nursing and can’t imagine doing anything else, not everyone who signs up to study nursing wants to work as a nurse.

 Sometimes it’s seen as a stepping stone so the student can study medicine after nursing, given how limited spots for doctors are in medical universities.

-Our experienced student advisors speak with current and future medical students literally every day, and many of them are nurses-in-training (or freshly graduated) who wish to become doctors.
-Some of the questions our advisors get all the time include:
+Our experienced student advisors speak with current and future medical students literally every day, and many of them are nurses in training (or freshly graduated) who wish to become doctors.
+Some of the questions our advisors get all the time include the following:

-- Can you study medicine after nursing degree?
+- Can you study medicine after a nursing degree?

 - Can a nurse become a doctor?

 - Are nurses blocked from working as doctors?

 If you’ve had questions like this, too, don’t worry, we’re here to answer all of them and set you on the path to getting your medical degree!